 Photographs in this post were collected during two long visits in July and August 2019.

 The base occupies a roughly square area, with a side about .8 miles long.
-For making the description easier, its premises can be divided into three ideal sectors.
+For making the description easier, its premises can be divided into four ideal sectors.

 The barracks area to the southwest, where you also find an easy access to the base, is populated with the oldest buildings, erected well before WWII.
 These comprise living quarters, school-like buildings, canteens, administration buildings, at least one gym, a theater, an open-air movie theater, a prison, and more.
 There are also a couple of clearly distinguishable Soviet-built apartment buildings, much more recent and taller than their neighbors.